Published Jul 13, 2021

 Prior to becoming a caregiver for your elderly parent, it’s important for you both to talk through your boundaries and expectations for how this relationship will work.
 This part of the process is twofold as it’s a huge change in both of your lives.

 It is important for you to understand your parent’s goals of care as well.
-If you haven’t done so yet, ask your parents questions like who they want to be their power of attorney if they cannot make their decisions.
+If you haven’t done so yet, ask your parents questions like who they want to be their power of attorney if they cannot make decisions for themselves.
 Also, make sure that they have filled out an advanced directive.
 These conversations can be hard, but your parents have already thought of it many times.
 If you need some help bringing up the topic, five wishes can be a great resource.
 Each state has specific guidelines for what counts as an advance directive, so make sure you or your parent discusses this with a provider, social worker, or lawyer.

 Another way to set expectations is by letting them know what you’re comfortable taking on as a caretaker and what you’re not comfortable with.
 For example, maybe you’re comfortable with helping them around the house, making meals, etc. but as soon as medical care comes into play, you would rather coordinate at-home care for them.
 However, a big part of understanding what you’re willing to do and not willing to do is researching and understanding the many different components of a caregiver’s responsibilities.